Druvithakumar/Business-analysis-of-pizza-sales-using-MySQL/README.md

 - Which pizza size and categories are most popular?

 ## Project Outcome
-This analtsis aims to provide actionable insights to improve menu planning , marketing strategies and operational efficency.
+This analysis aims to provide actionable insights to improve menu planning , marketing strategies and operational efficiency.